mirceanton/mirceanton.com/content/post/0001-doing-secrets-the-gitops-way/index.md

 Now, let's try and decrypt the file and see what we get.

-Similarly, we're now running the `age --decrypt` command, we tell it where your private key file is located (`keys.txt`), we point it to the encrypted file (`secrets.age`), and voilà!
+Similarly, we're now running the `age --decrypt` command, we tell it where your private key file is located (`keys.txt`), we point it to the encrypted file (`secrets.age`), and *voilà*!
 Your secrets are back in the open!

 By default it will all be dumped in your `stdout`, but you can easily redirect that output to a file, say `secrets-decrypted.yaml`